piesync/billbo/README.md

 ./deploy-heroku [HEROKU_APP_NAME] -s [SECRET_STRIPE_KEY]
 ```

-The deploy script takes lots of additional options to customize you Billbo instance.
+The deploy script takes lots of additional options to customize your Billbo instance.
 Just run `./deploy-heroku` to see usage details.

 Basic Usage